kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 #### Bucket

 A cluster-scoped custom resource representing the abstraction of a single backend bucket.
 A `Bucket` instance stores enough identifying information so that drivers can accurately target the backend object store (e.g. needed during a deletion process).
 The relevant bucket class fields are copied to the `Bucket`.
+This is done so that the `Bucket` instance reflects the `BucketClass` at the time of `Bucket` creation.
+This is needed to handle cases where the BC is either deleted or re-created.
 Additionally, data returned by the driver is copied to the `Bucket` by the sidecar.

 For greenfield, COSI creates the `Bucket` based on values in the `BucketRequest` and `BucketClass`.
 For brownfield, an admin manually creates the `Bucket`, filling in BucketClass fields, such as `allowedNamespaces`.
 COSI populates fields returned by the provisioner, and binds the `Bucket` to the `BucketAccess`.